-- Store in a cool dry place. - Check the battery voltage every 6 months and recharge it if it has fallen below 12.5 volts. - If the battery is left in the vehicle disconnect the negative terminal.
+- Store in a cool dry place.
+Never store a flat or discharged battery.
+Always charge before storage & monitor voltage. - Check the battery voltage every 4 months and recharge with a suitable battery charger it if it has fallen below 12.5 volts. - If the battery is left in the vehicle during storage disconnect the negative terminal. - For long periods of storage or none use connect battery to a suitable long term connection charger with a float mode such as an Optimate 5 or 6.